LDSSA/heroku-model-deploy/README.md

 ```

 Check out how we have now taken the payload and turned it into
-a new observation that is a single entry in a dataframe
+a new observation that is a single entry in a dataframe,
 and can be consumed by the pipeline to be turned into a prediction
 of survival.
 You can see the output with the following: